grannycart/subworld-shortstory1/second-version_rev2.md

 Submerged and hovering without the electric motors running granted Cassandra a perfect quiet.
 This was an opportunity to do some very deep listening.
 The props of the ship were spinning with slow waving swishes in her headset.
 One prop was turning more quickly than the other, generating a slightly higher pitch.
 She put little hash marks down on the scrap paper on the sill in front of her, carefully tracking the ship's movements.
 They had begun a slow turn to starboard.
 That was a good sign, being that it was the opposite direction from the way the *Prospect* had turned.
 But it was also possible it was just a short jog to enable the ship to listen behind their propellers and make sure they had not directly overshot the target they were looking for.

 In a matter of a few minutes her suspicions were confirmed as she could hear the slosh of the bow wake more clearly.
 The strength of the signal increased.
-They put themselves right back on their previous course towards the point where the *Prospect* had submerged.
-Now within two nautical miles.
+The pursuing ship had returned to their previous course towards the point where the *Prospect* had submerged.
+Now they were within two nautical miles.

-[//]: # (----- EDITED TO HERE -----)

 That was when a pulse of energy escaped from the hull of the ship, which Cassandra almost instinctively felt through the feedback of the sonar equipment more than heard.
 She yanked the headphones off her head and a second later a loud ping resonated off of, and straight through, the hull of the submarine.